Moyasimon: Tales of Agriculture: Manga

-Moyasimon was serialized in Evening from July 20, 2004, in the 16th issue of that year to April 23, 2013, in the 10th issue of that year.
+Written and illustrated by Masayuki Ishikawa, Moyasimon was serialized in Kodansha's seinen manga magazine Evening from July 27, 2004, in the 16th issue of that year, to April 23, 2013, in the 10th issue of that year.
 Following this, it moved to Kodansha's Monthly Morning Two magazine and ran in that magazine from the August 2013 issue sold on June 22, 2013, to the March 2014 issue sold on January 22, 2014.
 The individual chapters were collected and published in 13 tankōbon volumes by Kodansha from May 2005 to March 2014.
 Limited editions were also released for volumes 3 through 13.

 The manga was licensed in North America by Del Rey Manga, but they only released the first two volumes in November 2009 and June 2010.
 Further English volumes were discontinued after Kodansha USA took over the manga published by Del Rey Manga.
 The manga is also published by Glénat Manga in France, GP Publishing and later RW Edizioni in Italy, and Sharp Point Press in Taiwan.

-In the December 2024 issue of Kodansha's Monthly Afternoon magazine released on October 25, 2024, it was announced that Ishikawa would launch a new series titled Moyasimon+ in the next issue released on November 25, 2024.
+In the December 2024 issue of Kodansha's seinen manga magazine Monthly Afternoon released on October 25, 2024, it was announced that Ishikawa would launch a new sequel series in the next month's issue, accompanied by a one-shot story featuring Sawaki and Kei Yūki before they entered university.
+Titled Moyashimon+ (もやしもん+), it began serialization on November 25, 2024.
+As of October 23, 2025, one tankōbon volume has been released.